Flipping of electronic spins in BiFeO$_3$ via chiral $d-d$ excitations

 Multiferroics are materials which exhibit multiple ferroic degrees of freedom~\cite{Fiebig2016-sx}.
 In these materials, the coupling between different ferroic properties, \textit{e.g.}, between ferromagnetism and ferroelectricity, can be exploited to effectively manipulate one ferroic property by tuning another.
 Among this class of materials, bismuth ferrite (BiFeO$_3$) stands out as an extensively studied, single-phase, room-temperature multiferroic~\cite{Kuo2016}.
 It features a magnetic order in the form of a spin cycloid of period $\sim 62$~nm ~\cite{Sosnowska1982,Ratcliff2016-nf,Xu2021-wu}, caused by the canting of the antiferromagnetically aligned Fe spins due to an antisymmetric exchange (Dzyaloshinskii–Moriya) interaction~\cite{AFM_neel_1,AFM_neel_2,Ederer2005-nf,Meyer2022-ab}.
 At the same time, BiFeO$_3$ possesses a large intrinsic electric polarization of $\sim 90\mu$C/cm$^2$, due to a structural distortion along the [111] crystal direction attributed to a repulsion between the Fe and Bi valence electrons~\cite{Moreau1971,Catalan2009,wang_epitaxial_2003,Spaldin2017,Seshadri2001,Neaton2005}.
 The coupling between these ferroelectric and magnetic degrees of freedoms has been exploited to, \textit{e.g.}, achieve electrostatic control over magnetic domains~\cite{Heron2014-qa,Haykal2020,Zhao2006} and over spin waves or magnons ~\cite{deSousa2008,Rovillain2010-kb,Sando2013,Parsonnet2022}.
 This control makes BiFeO$_3$ an attractive physical platform to design magnetoelectric and spintronic devices on~\cite{Manipatruni2019,deSousa2022}.

 Beyond the mentioned electrostatic control, several other studies have also explored the coupling of spins in BiFeO$_3$ with optical excitations within the electronic band gap~\cite{xu_optical_2009,ramirez_magnon_2009,Ramirez2009-rx,Galuza1998,Wei2017-bd}.
-These excitations have been identified as localized transitions within the Fe $3d$-shell, which involve the flipping of the electron spin.
+These excitations have been identified as localized transitions within the Fe $3d$-shell ($d$-$d$), which involve the flipping of the electron spin.
 These excitations have been linked to photo-induced in-gap features observed in recent optical transmission experiments ~\cite{meggle_2019,meggle_optical_2019,Burkert2016}.
 They also couple strongly to the nuclear degrees of freedom, as evidenced by their prominent appearance in resonant Raman scattering intensities~\cite{Cazayous2009-go,weber_temperature_2016,Ramirez2009-rx,Singh2008-va}.
 These excitations thus provide a very promising means to optically control the charge, spin, and vibrational degrees of freedom in BiFeO$_3$, which can be attractive for a variety of applications, ranging from sensing to quantum information devices.
 However, in order to effectively exploit these electronic excitations and leverage their potential, their thorough characterization is necessary.
+Ab initio many-body methods have been recently employed to study analogous $d-d$ transitions in several crystalline transition metal compounds~\cite{Acharya2022,Acharya2023,wu_physical_2019,Wu2022-kg}.